-Here are our basic do's and don't and other tips for a tent camping trip:
+Here are our basic do's and don't and other tent camping tips:

-As we cover in our tent camping setup for families article, while you won't need everything for every trip, the types of things you will need to include in the setup include:
+As we cover in our tent camping setup for families article, while you won't need everything for every trip, here are some tent camping tips on the types of things you will need to include in your setup:

-- Tents and accessories, including any additional shelters like a tarpaulins or marquees
+- Tents and accessories, including any additional shelters like tarpaulins or marquees.
+You could also go straight to our article on how to choose your family tent.

 - Camping tools